ThomasCarstens/jekyll/_posts/2018-06-16-Is-this-a-Les-Paul-or-is-it-a-Strat.md

 googleimagesdownload -k "fender stratocaster" -pr "fender_strat" -th -o fender_strat -l 1000 --chromedriver /usr/local/bin/chromedriver
 ```

 For some reason the script only managed to pull ~500 images (which should still be enough for the exercise), but to get a better dataset I found that I had to manually weed through the files and delete files with missing suffixes, wrong classification, or only showing guitar parts.
 A neat way to do this on the Mac is simply to use the quick view in Finder and scroll through the directory and delete as necessary.
-I also only used the thumbnail images as the scripts only uses 224x224px images anyways.
+I also only used the thumbnail images as the scripts currently only uses 224x224px images anyways.

-Finally, I wrote some quick lines of code that created a file structure suitable for the fast.ai
+Finally, I wrote some quick lines of code that created a file structure suitable for the fast.ai *ImageClassifierData* object.

 ```python
 import glob